Rolex Submariner: Later models

 Throughout the next 40 years, the Submariner was updated with improved water resistance, new movements, and numerous small cosmetic changes.

 In 2003, Rolex celebrated the Submariner's 50th anniversary by launching the Rolex Submariner-Date anniversary edition (16610 LV), with distinguishing features such as the green bezel and Maxi dial; its production ended in 2010 with the final watches being issued with the new "random" serial number.
-In 2008, a new case from the GMT II was introduced for the Submariner-Date, featuring heavier lugs and crownguard; a Cerachrom bezel and updated clasp featuring a quick adjust function were also added.
-The 14060M did not have these modifications.

-A new Submariner-Date, model 116613 (not to be confused with model 16613), based on the "supercase" used in the GMT Master II, was presented at the 2008 Basel show.
-The first Submariner-Date models offered were a yellow gold with blue face and bezel and a new white gold with blue face and bezel.
-The stainless steel case model was presented at the 2010 Basel show.
+A new Submariner-Date, model 116613 (not to be confused with model 16613), based on the "Super Case" used in the GMT Master II, was presented at the 2008 Basel show.
+It featured heavier lugs and crown guards, enlarged "Chromalight" hour markers and broader hands for increased legiability, a Cerachrom ceramic bezel, and a quick-adjust function "Glidelock" clasp.
+The first Submariner-Date models offered were a yellow gold with a blue face and bezel and a new white gold with a blue face and bezel.

+The stainless steel case Submariner-Date model was presented at the 2010 Basel show.
 Its reference is 116610.
+An anti-reflective coating was applied to the inner side of the sapphire crystal.
+The steel 14060M did not have these modifications.

-At the 2012 BaselWorld watch show, an updated Submariner ref 114060 was introduced.
-It replaced the 14060M, with newer "Maxi Case" with "Chromalight" hour markers, ceramic bezel, blue Parachrom hairspring and bracelet with "Glidelock" extension system.
+At the 2012 BaselWorld watch show, an updated steel Submariner No-Date ref 114060 was introduced.
+It replaced the 14060M, with the newer "Super Case" with wider lug end shoulders, enlarged crown guards, and other preceeding Date model updates like enlarged "Chromalight" hour markers and broader hands for increased visibility, ceramic bezel inlay, blue Parachrom hairspring and bracelet with solely solid links featuring ceramic axle sleeves to prevent premature wear or bracelet stretch and a "Glidelock" extension system allowing for up to 20.0 mm of total adjustment in 2.0 mm increments without the use of any tools.